ahtishamdilawar/nuces-flex-MCP/README.md

-# FAST-NUCES FLEX Student Portal MCP Server
+# FAST-NUCES flex Student Portal MCP Server

-An MCP (Model Context Protocol) server that connects AI assistants like **Claude Desktop** or **GitHub Copilot** directly to your NUCES FLEX Student Portal.
+An MCP server that connects AI assistants like **Claude Desktop** or **GitHub Copilot** directly to your Flex Student Portal.
 Ask questions about your academic data in plain English.

 ## What Can You Do?